dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/cubeswd.png)

-You can see the PA14 and PA13 pins are automatically highlighted on the right side, indicating they are being used.
+PA14 and PA13 pins are automatically highlighted on the right side, indicating they are being used.

 #### Enable External Clock Source